 - Recognized by The World Council of Enterostomal Therapists.

 Kelly Jaszarowski MSN, RN, CNS, ANP, CWOCN is the Program Director with and has over 30 years’ experience in WOC Nursing and educating healthcare professionals.
 She has lectured locally and nationally as well as authored articles, edited books, and participated in nursing organizations.
 She is a Past President of the Mid-East Region of WOCN® and WOCN®.
 Ms. Jaszarowski joined the WOC Nursing Education Program team in 2013 as a Clinical Instructor and previously served as the Assistant Program Director.

-Mike Klements, RN, BSN, CWOCN is a Clinical Instructor who has precepted WOC students since 2018.
-He is currently a student himself pursuing a Masters in Nursing degree with a minor in Education.
-Prior to joining the WOC Nursing education team, Mike has served in nursing managerial roles and has prior pediatric experience.
+Mike Klements, RN, MSN, CWOCN is a Clinical Instructor.
+He has over 5 years’ experience in WOC nursing and as a WOC educator.
+Prior to joining the WOC Nursing Education Program, Mike has served in nursing managerial roles and has prior pediatric nursing experience.